usnistgov/dioptra/docs/source/tutorials/essential_workflows/part-3.rst

 You now know how to:

 - Register multiple tasks in a single plugin
-- Build a multi-step Entrypoint task graph
+- Build a multi-step entrypoint task graph
 - Reference outputs and repeat tasks
 - Run experiments with complex workflows

-Next, we will learn how to :ref:`save the output of a task as an artifact <tutorial-saving-artifacts>`.
+Next, you will learn how to :ref:`save the output of a task as an artifact <tutorial-saving-artifacts>`.